 It is a big world, and you’ll never fully eat your way around it.
 Doesn’t mean you shouldn’t try!

 But this is not just about restaurants, as amazing as the most stunning ones are — and below are some of the ones you shouldn’t leave this mortal coil without experiencing.
 It’s also about the unorganized and unexpected, perhaps untethered.
 Or at least informally tethered.
 You should eat on the road from New Delhi to the Himalayas in India — some of the best food of any kind I’ve ever eaten was at open air stove-stalls on the side of the road, where someone cooks one dish (and only one) that his or her family have been making for generations, in that spot.
 And then you walk 50 feet and buy a different dish from someone who’s family has been cooking just that dish for generations, and you will discover exquisiteness of flavors that hitherto even an experienced mouth has never known.
 Frankly, you should eat fish and chips in England at a genuine, long-time there, fish and chip shop, if you can find one.
 They’re almost all gone now.
 You should eat a grilled sausage from a street vendor in Prague — it’s transcendent — and a crepe in Paris from a stall that has been doing it so long grandparents get misty about their youth.
-You should, if so blessed to get the opportunity, eat barbecued chicken on flimsy white paper plates from either of the two wheel-less caravans outside the soccer stadium in Marigot, in St Martin, on the French side.
+You should, if you get the opportunity, eat barbecued chicken on flimsy white paper plates from either of the two wheel-less caravans outside the soccer stadium in Marigot, in St Martin, on the French side.

 And none of these made our list.
 Which is not in order.
 What are you, sadists?